Cam Gordon

 Cameron A. Gordon (born 1955) is an American politician who was a Green Party member of the Minneapolis City Council from 2006 to 2022.
 He was a co-founder of the Green Party of Minnesota and was called "the most prominent Green elected official in the US."
-Gordon was defeated for reelection in 2021 by Robin Wonsley, a member of the Democratic Socialists of America.

 Early life and education

 Gordon was born in Minneapolis, Minnesota in 1955.
 He graduated from Minneapolis's West High School in 1973.
 He earned a BS in secondary education from the University of Minnesota College of Education, graduating with distinction in 1977.
 He then attended the College of St. Catherine, focusing on Montessori education and early childhood development.
 He completed the primary level of the Montessori Teacher Certification Program in 1983 and the Prekindergarten Teaching Licensure Program in 1986.
 He taught at Child Garden Montessori School from 1980 to 1984.

 Gordon co-owned River's Edge, a children's music company and child care program, from 1997 to 2005.
 Gordon was also an associate editor of the newspaper Public School Montessorian.